christianakim/lariat_capstone/README.md

 2. A PowerPoint deck that provides an analysis of the problem and recommendations.
 3. A live presentation in which I present my findings to Lariat executives.

-Applied Techniques & Methods:
-- VLOOKUPs
-- INDEX/MATCH
-- Pivot Tables
-- Data Validation
-- Dashboarding
+Demonstrated Tools & Techniques:
-- Data Visualization
+- Excel - VLOOKUPs, INDEX/MATCH, Pivot Tables, Data Validation, Dashboarding
-- Data Storytelling
+- PowerPoint